HerbLuo/qr-code-with-logo/README-en.md

 * `color.dark`

   Type: `string`
-  Default: `'#000000ff'`  RGBA, IE下仅支持RGB
+  Default: `'#000000ff'`

   Optional, color of dark module.
-Value must be in hex format (RGBA or RGB, the RGBA is not support IE browser).
+Value must be in hex format (RGBA or RGB, the RGBA is not support on IE browser).
   Note: dark color should always be darker than color.light.

 * `color.light`